 Thumbprint cookies are so fun!
 I love making my peanut butter and jelly thumbprint cookies for a yummy nostalgic treat, and my cinnamon-dusted salted caramel thumbprint cookies are always a huge hit!
 But I have a soft spot for lemon goodies, so these lemon curd cookies may be my new favorites!
 They're buttery lemon shortbread cookies filled with rich, tart lemon curd, and they're SO easy to make!
 Best of all, you can feel free to use either homemade lemon curd or save time with store-bought lemon curd!

-What can you do with lemon curd?
+What can be made from lemon curd?

 Lemon curd is also perfect as a dessert filling or topping.
 Think cheesecake, layer cake, cupcakes, or tarts.
 And of course, these lemon curd cookies are always a good idea!

-- lemon zest – use a microplane grater to remove the outer peel of the lemon to add a brighter lemon flavor to these lemon curd cookies.
-I prefer to use organic lemons when I’m zesting them, since the coating added to conventional lemons can inhibit the lemon flavor.
+- lemon zest - use a microplane grater to remove the outer peel of the lemon to add a brighter lemon flavor to these cookies.
+I prefer to use organic lemons when I'm zesting them, since the coating added to conventional lemons can inhibit the lemon flavor.

 - salted butter - your butter should be cold and cut into cubes.
 I like to cut it into cubes, then place it back in the fridge or freezer to chill again before using.
 If you prefer to use unsalted butter, just add ½ teaspoon of salt in with your dry ingredients.